nandkv/nandudemy.github.io/README.md

 ## DevOps Knowledge Base

-This page will host all the open questions and updates about the course on Udemy.
+This page will host all the questions and their resolutions that were addressed for the course.

 ## Resolved Issues
 ```markdown